LearnersGuild/roam-live-coding/README.md

 ### February 22, 2018

-  - completed tests for `deletePostById` and *almost* finished function
+  - completed tests for `updatePostById` and *almost* finished function

 ### February 21, 2018